bevyengine/bevy-website/content/news/2022-11-05-bevy-0.9/index.md

 ## What's Next?

+Here are some of the things

 * **High Level Post Processing Stack**: Now that we have the core post processing pipeline in place, we need to make a higher level system that makes it easier for users to select, configure, and re-order post processing effects on a per-camera basis.
 Additionally for performance reasons we want to combine as many post processing effects into a single pass as we can, so we need an opinionated set of post processing apis that facilitate this.
 * **More Post Processing Effects**: More anti-aliasing options (TAA, SMAA), more tonemapping algorithm options (Ex: ACES), SSAO
+* **Asset Preprocessing**: We will be investing heavily in our asset pipeline, with a focus on:
+  1. Pre-processing assets to do expensive work "during development time", so Bevy Apps can be deployed with assets that are prettier, smaller, and/or faster to load.
+  2. Enabling configuring assets with .meta files.
+For example, you could define a texture compression level, the filter it should use, or the target format.
+* **Bevy UI Improvements**: We will continue improving Bevy UI's functionality and expanding its widget library, with a focus on enabling editor experiences.
+* **More Scene Improvements**: Nested scenes, implicit defaults, and inline assets.
+* **Bevy Editor**: We will start prototyping Bevy Editor experiences, starting with scene editor tooling.
+* **Stageless ECS**: Now that the [Stageless RFC](https://github.com/bevyengine/rfcs/pull/45) is merged, we can start implementing stageless scheduling!
+See the RFC for an outline of the improvements coming.
+This will be a game changer!

 ## Support Bevy